desmos-labs/primer/phases/phase-1/README.md

 The first phase of the Primer is based on the `morpheus-1000` testnet.
 During this phase you will start learning a bit about the two fundamental activities on Desmos: `posts` and `likes`.

 ## Setup
-To learn how to setup your machine properly in order to complete the Phase 1 challenges, please refer to the [_Setup_ page](setup/README.md).
+To learn how to setup your machine properly in order to complete the Phase 1 challenges, please refer to the ["_Phase 1 setup_" page](setup/README.md).

 ## Challenges
 Phase 1 challenges include: